thrivinginacademia/grantwriting/README.md

 The tile of the proposal should be brief, scientiiccally valid, intelligible for the audience, and potentially suitable for use in a public format as often times awarded proposal titles are lsited on websites, for example.

 ## Tip
-Your title should emphasize the payoff--the *product* of the research.
+Your title should emphasize the payoff---the *product* of the research.

 # References